iamtheeel/sensorFusion/cv/running/README.md

 >    1. Install the driver (It should auto install when plugging the cable in)
 >    1. Open the Device Manager (assuming MS has not moved it)
 >    1. Look under "Ports (COM & LPT)" for Silicon Labs Dual CP2105 USB to UART Bridge"
->    2. The one that says somthing like: "Enhanced COM Port" (such as "COM3")"
+>    2. The one that says something like: "Enhanced COM Port" (such as "COM3")"
 >1.
 Connect to the board:
 >   - screen /dev/ttyUSB0 115200
 >   - To exit screen: <CTRL>+A, K, Y